North Dakota disability

 What is SSI and How Do You Qualify?

-Supplemental Security Income (SSI) is the other federally funded North Dakota disability program.
+SSI is the other federally funded North Dakota disability program.
 It provides monthly cash benefits to very low-income adults and children who meet the SSA definition of disability.
-There is no work history requirement, but the financial parameters for qualification are strict.
+There is no work history requirement, but the financial limits for this particular Social Security program are strict.
 And the calculations include things like income from employment but also monies received for alimony, workers’ comp, and veterans’ benefits.

 Most SSI claimants in North Dakota have mobility or cognitive disabilities, though many are also hearing impaired.
-There are currently 8,304 North Dakota residents receiving SSI benefits.
-Determination of who gets these benefits is once again in the hands of the North Dakota DDS on behalf of the SSA.
+There are 7,924 residents living in North Dakota receiving SSI benefits as of October 2023.
+Determination of who gets these benefits is in the hands of the North Dakota Disability Determination Services office on behalf of the SSA.

-As previously mentioned, when you apply for North Dakota disability, you will be considered for both SSDI and SSI.
-It is more common to receive one or the other, but there are cases where individuals qualify for both programs.
+When you apply for North Dakota disability, the state’s Disability Determination Services office considers your claim for both benefit programs.
+It’s more common for one or the other to award payments, but there are cases where individuals qualify for both programs.

 What is a Typical North Dakota Disability Monthly Payment?

-The maximum SSDI monthly payment a person can get for a North Dakota disability claim in 2022 is $3,345.
-However, the average check to a qualified disabled worker usually looks more like $1,358/month.
+The maximum SSDI monthly payment a person can get for a North Dakota disability claim in 2024 is $3,822.
+However, the average check to a qualified disabled worker usually looks more like $1,537 per month.
 Why the difference?
-How much a person made while working determines how large (or small) the total amount of their monthly payment.
+How much someone made while working determines how large (or small) their monthly pay amount is.

-Applicants who qualify for SSI can receive a maximum benefit of $841 per month, which is the 2022 federal benefit rate (FBR).
-A qualifying couple can receive up to $1,261 monthly.
-Just FYI, this is also the maximum amount of countable income a person can make and still receive SSI benefits.
+Applicants who qualify for SSI can receive a maximum benefit of $943 per month, which is the 2024 federal benefit rate (FBR).
+A qualifying couple can receive up to $1,415 monthly.
+Just FYI, this is also the maximum amount of countable income anyone can make and still receive these benefits.

 Keep in mind that there may be other North Dakota assistance programs available, but you must apply separately for each.
 For example, in 34 states, if you qualify for SSI, you automatically receive Medicaid health benefits.
 However, that is not the case with North Dakota disability.